LookBfrYouX/Wasteless/Epic Proposal.md

 ### EU2 Search sale listings by nutrition facts

 As a logged-in individual user, I want to search for sale listings based on the nutrition facts of the product.
+E.g. Only return results that are Gluten Free.

 ### EU3 Barcode scanning